Loading...

 How to store the reusable face masks

 Storing a reusable face mask is an important step to teach children before going back to school.
-They need to know how to remove the mask by pulling the straps rather than the front of the mask and place it in its storage without risking any contamination to the inside area.
+They need to know how to remove the mask by pulling the straps rather than the front of the mask and placing it in its storage without risking any contamination to the inside area.

 At home, the washed and ironed masks can be kept in plastic bags.
-A good idea is to place in the bags a few dried lavender flowers to give the cloth a pleasant smell that lasts over the day.
+A good idea is to place a few dried lavender flowers in the bags to give the cloth a pleasant smell that lasts over the day.

 Editor's choice